-The water from Mount Wellington is said to be the cleanest water available to any major Australian city.
+The water from kunanyi / Mount Wellington is said to be the cleanest water available to any major Australian city.
 And this reliable water supply shaped the new colony.

 The importance of access to water was recognised in 1804 when Bowen’s struggling settlement moved from Risdon Cove on the eastern shore of the River Derwent to Sullivan’s Cove where fresh water was more reliable.
 Governor David Collins noted: ‘… a Run of clear fresh Water, proceeding from a distance inland, and having its source in a Rock in the vicinity of Table Mountain’.

-By the 1830s, engineering schemes were being developed to collect and deliver water from the Mountain.
+By the 1830s, engineering schemes were being developed to collect and deliver water from the mountain.
 The first stage of the main pipeline system began in 1861 when wooden and stone masonry troughing was installed to carry water from Browns River at Fern Tree, to the Waterworks Reservoirs to supply clean water to the Hobart Town settlement.
 Extensions and redevelopment followed population growth as demand for water increased.
-The stories of water politics and personalities are told at the Waterworks Reserve Pumping Shed, visitors welcome.
+The stories of water politics and personalities are told at the Waterworks Reserve Pumping Shed museum near site 9; free admission 8am-4pm daily.

 Today, high rainfall in Wellington Park provides the source of numerous streams and rivers.
 Water is the main agent of weathering and erosion, carving valleys, creating boulder fields and inducing landslips.
 Groundwater occupies pores and spaces in soils and rock, sometimes spilling to the surface as springs.
 This water, in its untested and unadulterated state, is collected by some locals for personal use.